-The Mk1 transit V4 engine was a 60 degree V4 ohv made in two sizes.
-1664 and 1996cc.The bore on each engine was the same at 93.67mm but strokes of 60.35 and 72.42mm gave the different capacities as a result the pistons and crankshafts are different on the two engines.
-Both engines were available in low compression form (7.7 to 1) and high 9.1 to 1 for the smaller unit and 8.9 to 1 for the larger.
+The Mk1 transit V4 engine was a 60 degree V4 ohv petrol engine made in two sizes, 1664 and 1996cc.The bore on each engine was the same at 93.67mm but strokes of 60.35 and 72.42mm gave the different capacities as a result the pistons and crankshafts are different on the two engines.
+Both engines were available in low compression 7.7 to 1,and high compression versions 9.1 to 1 for the smaller unit and 8.9 to 1 for the larger.
 Power output varied from 73 bhp (Low compression 1.7) to 93 bhp on high compression 2.0 litre and torque from 100 lb/ft to 123.5.

 The engines, known as the Essex were the basis for the 2.5 and 3 litre V6 engines which powered many Ford and other vehicles in the 70ís.
 The six cylinder engines (also called Essex) are basically the V4 with a couple of cylinders added.
+The six cylinder versions do not have the balance shaft fitted to the V4.
 The V4 was used in the Corsair, Transit a few Capris and was occasionally used on transplants in other vehicles like the NSU rotary it was used f0r about ten years from 1964..The V4 and V6 engines known as the Cologne,fitted to german transits athough appearing similar,share no components with the Essex units.

 Many pictures and exploded diagrams show the engine with a cylinder liner.
 These were not fitted as standard, the engine bores are machined in the block, liners are only used to repair damaged cylinders.Some engine blocks use main bearings which are oversized on their outside diameter (.015 inches), if this is the case the bearing shells should be marked as such.